bzheng10/OpenSRA_dev/README.md

 ### Python
 OpenSRA has been tested on **Python version 3.9.9** s
 The Python modules required for the current version of OpenSRA are listed below, along with the versions used for testing.
-Modules were installed via the "conda-forge" channel and "pip".
+Modules were installed via "conda", the "conda-forge" channel, and "pip".
 If you are experiencing difficulty installing the modules, consider working in a clean environment.

 From "conda-forge"